quixio/quix-samples/python/sources/sql_cdc/README.md

 # SQL Change Data Capture (CDC)

-[This sample code](https://github.com/quixio/quix-samples/tree/develop/python/sources/sql_cdc) demonstrates how to capture and stream changes happening in a SQL database table to a Kafka topic
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/sql_cdc) demonstrates how to capture changes to an SQL database table (using CDC) and publish the change events to a Kafka topic.

 It uses sqlite as a temporary storage to track the latest timestamp and QuixStreams Producer to publish data changes to Kafka.